kartoffels123/openmw-texture-map-optimizers/openmw-normal-map-optimizer/README.md

 - Dry run analysis with size projections
 - Detailed processing logs and statistics
 - Export analysis reports
+- Parallel processing (multi-core support for faster batch operations)

-## Known Issues
+## Technical Notes

-- The tool allows converting compressed formats to uncompressed formats if selected.
-Ideally, compressed inputs without resizing would be copied as-is, but since Z-channel validity cannot be verified without some dependencies (numpy/PIL) + overhead, the tool reprocesses all files.
-This may cause unnecessary decompression where the output will still look compressed but have a large file size (Very Bad) or introduce double compression artifacts (Varies from Fine to Very Bad).
-The user HAS been warned about this on the document page.
-Further the dry run does tell them what conversions are occurring.
-- Future versions will add (optional) format validation to preserve compressed inputs when no resizing occurs IF Z-channel reconstruction is not needed or selected.
-Should also keep in mind the user may have not generated mipmaps or have created invalid ones.
-- Future versions should make some functions more clear.
+- **Double compression concerns:** Block compression (BC5/BC3/BC1) is deterministic - recompressing the same format (e.g., BC3 → BC3) produces nearly identical results with minimal quality loss (PSNR >60 dB, MSE <0.1).
+The tool currently reprocesses all files to ensure proper mipmaps and Z-channel reconstruction, which means compressed inputs get recompressed to the same format.
+This is generally harmless for quality but doesn't reduce file size.

+- **Why reprocess everything?** Z-channel validity and mipmap quality cannot be verified without additional dependencies (numpy/PIL), so the tool always regenerates proper mipmaps and reconstructs Z when needed.
+This ensures technical correctness at the cost of some processing time.

+- **Future improvements:** Optional format validation to skip reprocessing when compressed inputs don't need fixes (no resizing, valid mipmaps, correct Z-channel).